Different-Types-of-Butterflies

 Common Mormon

-Orange butterfly
+Orange Butterfly

-Monarch butterfly
+Monarch Butterfly

 The Monarch butterfly, one of the most well-known in the world, benefits from having wings that are simple to identify.
-Monarchs consume milkweed while they are in their larval phases, and once they are butterflies, they become immune to its toxicity.
+Monarchs consume milkweed while they are in their larval phase, and once they are butterflies, they become immune to its toxicity.
 By the way, the female monarch even lays her eggs on milkweed.
 Predators are made aware that they would probably die if they ate a monarch, thanks to their adaptation to the poison and the color of their wings.

-Gulf fritillary
+Gulf Fritillary

-The Gulf Fritillary is notable for its preference for passionflower.
+The Gulf Fritillary is notable for its preference for passion flowers.
 However, the color of the bloom is also up to you.
 It’s a typical butterfly, and in its caterpillar form, its body is a vibrant orange with protruding black spikes.
 It favors broad spaces and continuous sunshine.
 As a result, the southernmost region of the US is where the Gulf Fritillary may be found.

 Leopard Lacewing

-Green butterfly
+Green Butterfly

 Tailed Jay